ubs-dev/ubs-dev/README.md

 ★ Laravel
 ★ Yii 2

-I’m very responsible, attentive and careful to details, and focused on to best results.
-And I appreciate the opportunity to learn new things.
+We are very responsible, attentive and careful to details, and focused on to best results.

 <!---
 ubs-dev/ubs-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.